 -

-Were engaged in a trade or business in the U.S.
+Were engaged in trade or business in the U.S.

 -

-Want to claim a refund for overpaid taxes
+Want to claim a refund of overpaid taxes.

 -

-Were a student, teacher, or trainee on a visa like F, J, M, or Q with taxable income
+Held a visa such as F, J, M, or Q and received taxable income.

 -